 Wherever you go, there you are -- and your social media apps know it.
-Though you may only indicate a city or neighborhood in a profile, allowing location identification often means that you're tracked within a city block, and your posts can include your location, and anyone -- including strangers -- can see exactly where you are.
+Though you may only indicate a city or neighborhood in a profile, allowing location identification often means that you're tracked within a city block, your posts can include your location, and anyone -- including strangers -- can see exactly where you are.

 Many apps allow a user to have a public or private profile, only shared with friends; however, some apps are public by default, which means that a kid's name, picture, and posts are available to everyone.